 A King Tide is an unscientific term used to describe the highest and lowest tides of the years.
 A high tide can be over two feet from normal.
 What does that mean?

-For a King High Tide, this means that the water reaches over 2 feet onshore than usual (referred to as a mean tide) and retreats more from the shore than expected.
+For a King High Tide, the water reaches over 2 feet onshore than usual (referred to as a mean tide) and retreats more from the shore than expected.
 I have a great love for extreme low tides as they offer you a glimpse of what otherwise is hidden under the water!

 Here are the numbers-